Honey-Balsamic BBQ Meatballs are sticky, sassy, and saucy. Packed with protein, this gluten free appetizer recipe is perfect for sharing!

 Mini meatballs are held together with cooked quinoa instead of bread crumbs to make them gluten-free, then are coated in a sticky, sweet-tart homemade Honey-Balsamic BBQ Sauce.
-I’ve been on a meatball bender since giving this quinoa/bread crumb swap a go early last week.
-I made Low-Carb Spaghetti Squash and Meatballs twice, then these sweet and tangy Honey-Balsamic BBQ Meatballs.
-If you liked my Honey and Balsamic Onions Chicken Skillet – you will LOVE these meatballs!

-Anyway, combine ingredients including balsamic vinegar, honey, ketchup, Worcestershire sauce (check the label to make sure yours is gluten free – I used Lea & Perrins which is GF,) Dijon mustard, brown sugar, salt, and pepper in a saucepan then bring to a boil.
+In a small saucepan combine balsamic vinegar, honey, ketchup, Worcestershire sauce, Dijon mustard, brown sugar, salt, and pepper then bring to a boil.
 Lower the heat then simmer for 45 minutes.
-As it simmers, the BBQ sauce will thicken and sweeten – YUM.

-Meanwhile, rinse 1/3 cup uncooked quinoa then cook it in 2/3 cup water for 10 minutes, or until the quinoa is tender and water is absorbed.
+Meanwhile, rinse 1/3 cup uncooked quinoa then cook it in 2/3 cup water for 10 minutes, or until the quinoa is tender and the water is absorbed.
 Fluff it with a fork then cool slightly.

 Finally, add the meatballs to the Honey-Balsamic BBQ Sauce then turn the heat down to low to keep warm.
-Alternatively, you could add the meatballs and sauce to a crock pot set to “warm”.
-(We’re ignoring the fact that my stove top is a literal hot mess, mmkay?)

 Set out tooth picks to pluck the meatballs from the tangy sauce with then enjoy!